taichi-dev/taichi/docs/debugging.rst

 --------------

 Debugging a Taichi program can be hard even with the builtin tools above.

-Here we showcase some common bugs that one may encounter in a Taichi program:
+Here we showcase some common bugs that one may encounter in a Taichi program.

 Static type system
 ++++++++++++++++++